ClassicThunder/clojure-class/readme.md

 2. Map/reduce is difficult but vital to leveraging the language properly.
 Probably best to hammer this in at the expense of other oppertunities.

 3. Put the things learned earlier into practice.
 Load up the refapp make it do something using some dependencies and write some tests.
-4. Things that could be added but we probably don't have time for Atoms/Vars, Deftype/Defrecord, Macros.## Getting StartedNeed to have your command line proxy configured. ```brew install leiningenlein new testprojlein new app testprojcd testprojatom .```* Brief walkthrough of the project and the files it contains. * Brief walkthrough of leiningen and the project.clj file.
-Draw comparisons to Maven.## Hello World```clojurelein repl (println "Hello, world!")```
+4. Things that could be added but we probably don't have time for Atoms/Vars, Deftype/Defrecord, Macros.## MAC Getting StartedNeed to have your command line proxy configured. ```brew install leiningenlein new testprojlein new app testprojcd testprojatom .```* Brief walkthrough of the project and the files it contains. * Brief walkthrough of leiningen and the project.clj file.
+Draw comparisons to Maven.## Windows Getting Started

+[Lein Download](http://leiningen-win-installer.djpowell.net/)## Hello World```clojurelein repl (println "Hello, world!")```